ibrahimsel/docs/docs/contributing/contributing.md

 ## Collaborating Guidelines

-You can find the list of all contributors in [README.md](./README.md).
+You can find the list of all contributors in the home-page readme.

 There are few basic rules to ensure high quality of the LiveUI: